Xuan-1998/LPSim/README.md

 sudo qmake LivingCity/LivingCity.pro
 ```

-Importantly, because MANTA uses a shared library from Pandana, a Pandana makefile must be created (to create a shared object file) and the MANTA makefile must be modified.
+Importantly, because LPSim uses a shared library from Pandana, a Pandana makefile must be created (to create a shared object file) and the LPSim makefile must be modified.

 Pandana `Makefile`: